taku0/swift3-mode/README.md

 # swift3-mode

+This project has been merged into [swift-emacs/swift-mode](https://github.com/swift-emacs/swift-mode).
+Please use it.

 Major-mode for Apple's [Swift programming language](https://developer.apple.com/swift/).

 This is a fork of [chrisbarrett/swift-mode](https://github.com/chrisbarrett/swift-mode) with a new indentation engine, supporting Swift 3.

-This project will be integrated into [swift-emacs/swift-mode](https://github.com/swift-emacs/swift-mode), that was renamed form chrisbarrett/swift-mode.

 ## Installation